Frontiers of chaotic advection: The structure of the mixed state: Quality and measures of mixing

 Thus, the existence and the evolution of the unmixed `rubbery' domains in the mixture pattern can be determined from the behavior of the scales of segregation.
 For one unmixed zone, as in the initial situation with one circular blob, the scale $L$, as defined in Eq.~(\ref{scale}), directly gives the size of the blob.
 For well-mixed patterns of high quality, the non-zero $L$ values indicate the existence of unmixed domains that very slowly decline (or even stabilize, when the zone does not diminish in size at all) despite the continuing mixing.

 The evolution of the first-order statistics measures (square density $\langle D^2 \rangle$, intensity of segregation $I$, entropy $e$ and quality $Q$) are different from the dynamics of the scale of segregation.
-The first ones reflect the distribution of filaments over the mixing domain, while the latter shows the behavior of the unmixed domains of the coherent structure.
+The first ones reflect the distribution of filaments over the mixing domain (for the uniform mixture the coarse-grained density should be less than 1 and larger than 0 all over domain, so filaments should be everywhere), while the latter shows the behavior of the unmixed domains of the coherent structure \cite{Danckwerts1952}.
 They also change in opposite ways when changing the box size.
 The smaller the box size $\delta$, the worse is the mixing according to the first measures and the better according to the scale measures, which decrease with decreasing cell size $\delta$.
 Therefore, it is necessary to use both measures to judge how well or badly materials are mixed.